Registration and login are required to submit items online and to check the status of current submissions.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.

-The Copyright Transfer Form can be downloaded here: [Copyright Transfer Form BCREC 2016]
+The Copyright Transfer Agreement (CTA) Form can be downloaded here: [Copyright Transfer Agreement (CTA) Form BCREC 2020]

-The copyright form should be signed originally and send to the Editorial Office in the form of original mail, scanned document or fax :
+The copyright form should be signed electronically and send to the Editorial Office in the form of original e-mail below:

 Prof. Dr. I. Istadi (Editor-in-Chief)